Leadership @ Infosys Edited by Matt Barney

-This is an unusual book review for me.
-I have worked at Infosys for many years and with many of the people mentioned in the book, so this review is bound to have some bias.
-My expectations from Infy are higher than they are from other organizations and I have a first hand feel of mantras mentioned in the book.
+Leadership @ Infosys is an unusual book to review for me.
+I have worked at Infosys for many years.
+And with many of the people mentioned in the book, so this review is bound to have some bias.
+My expectations from Infy are higher than they are from other organizations.
+And I have a first-hand feel of mantras mentioned in the book.
 So read this review with this caveat.

-First chapter is all that you know about Infosys and all that has been beaten to death by media like Mrs Murthy giving her Jewellery to fund the initial seed capital.
-Though you may not mind reading this over and over again, but it would have been better if the chapter introduced the basic structure of Infosys over the various transitions as they get mentioned many times throughout the book.
-There are many scenarios mentioned to demonstrate the leadership qualities of the leaders mentioned, those scenarios could have been explained before quoting them in the examples.
-Chapter on change leadership is well written.
-Though in order to follow the template, towards the end it also looses the tempo.
+The first chapter is all that you know about Infosys.
+And all that has been beaten to death by media like Mrs. Murthy giving her Jewellery to fund the initial seed capital.
+Though you may not mind reading this over and over again.
+But it would have been better if the chapter introduced the basic structure of Infosys over the various transitions as they get mentioned many times throughout the book.
+There are many scenarios mentioned to demonstrate the leadership qualities of the leaders mentioned.
+Those scenarios could have been explained before quoting them in the examples.

-Having said that the book should be a bestseller for two reasons: One Infosys is a huge brand and this is the first book that talks about Infosys.
+Having said that the book Leadership @ Infosys should be a bestseller for two reasons.
+One Infosys is a huge brand and this is the first book that talks about Infosys.
 Second, they have a huge internal market.
 Each of their employees would want to read about their bosses.